 In the past, all the people saw themselves as Yugoslavs with differences only in religion.
 Politics were of little concern to them.
 But times have changed since the banishment of nationalism under communism in Yugoslavia.
 The presence of advancing nationalist armies has created a general anxiety about the future and has made people mistrustful and afraid to travel to work or the market of Kiseljak.
 The people begin to draw themselves closer, and a mother is seen embracing her child.
-In the film, as Bosnia prepares to be split into ten districts, people must define themselves by the illusory and invented concepts of Croatian or Bosnian depending on whether they are Catholic or Muslim respectively.
-A sort of banal nationalism is invoked as divisive language begins to be used and old Bosnian songs play on the radio.
-With imagined communities such as the Bosnians or the Croatians serving as their justifications, neighbors can kill each other in the name of millions of people they do not actually know.
-Since every Catholic is associated with the same group of Croats who are doing the burning and killing and therefore takes the blame, the community in the village becomes broken and divided.
+In the film, as Bosnia prepares to be split into ten districts, people must define themselves by the illusory and invented concepts of Croatian or Bosnian depending on whether they are Catholic or Muslim respectively (this should make you question the idea that these are “ethnic” identifiers!).
+A sort of banal nationalism (Billig) is invoked as divisive language begins to be used and old Bosnian songs play on the radio.
+With imagined communities (Anderson) such as the Bosnians or the Croatians serving as their justifications, neighbors can kill each other in the name of millions of people they do not actually know (ok – how do we get from the folk songs to the killing?).
+Since every Catholic is associated with the same group of Croats who are doing the burning and killing and therefore takes the blame, the community in the village becomes broken and divided (isn’t it the other way around?
+The villagers are forced to associate with the perpetrators and the victims?).

-As the Croat military imposes their authority on the village, ethnic nationalism becomes an involuntary means of survival for both the Muslim majority and Catholic minority as each nation – Bosnia, Croatia, and Serbia – struggles to regain a sense of security by any means.
-Although Nurija, the husband of Nusreta, disagrees with what the Bosnian presidency wants and believes that Karadzic is not acting in his best interest, he decides to join the Bosnian army because he has involuntarily become loyal to the nation of Bosnia.
+As the Croat military imposes their authority on the village, ethnic nationalism becomes an involuntary means of survival for both the Muslim majority and Catholic minority as each nation – Bosnia, Croatia, and Serbia (when and how did they become “nations”?)– struggles to regain a sense of security by any means.
+Although Nurija, the husband of Nusreta, disagrees with what the Bosnian presidency wants and believes that Karadzic is not acting in his best interest, he decides to join the Bosnian army because he has involuntarily become loyal to the nation of Bosnia (no, that’s not why he joins the army, he joins the army because he wants to defend his home and family.
+There is a big difference between these two motivations).

 When violence breaks out in the village, we see the dehumanizing effects of ethnic nationalism on neighboring people as well as some acknowledgement that the average Croatian or Bosnian citizen is not responsible for the numerous war crimes that are occurring.
-One Catholic man’s statement that the perpetrators of the atrocities oftentimes do not belong to any side makes the implication that one is not ethnically bound by blood to be responsible for every reprehensible act that has been committed by one’s race.
+One Catholic man’s statement that the perpetrators of the atrocities oftentimes do not belong to any side makes the implication that one is not ethnically bound by blood to be responsible for every reprehensible act that has been committed by one’s race (how does “race” come into it?).
 Despite these contentions, divisive language begins to be used more frequently.
 An “us” versus “them” mentality becomes more commonplace – for example, the people refer to a boy who stepped on a mine as “their” people, allowing them to dehumanize the boy and thus trivialize the loss of a human life.